TicketsBot/docs/src/dashboard/settings/settings.md

 > **Note:** the message has a maximum limit of 1024 characters due to Discord limitations.

 - You may make use of placeholders in your welcome message.
-You can view a list of placeholders [here](./placeholders.md).
+View a list of placeholders [here](./placeholders.md).

 - You may also use discord message formatting to include links to channels, emojis, roles, or usernames in your welcome message. **First**, you will need to have discord developer mode turned on - in your personal discord account settings > advanced > discord developer mode. **Second**, you can right click any channel name, username, message, etc and choose `Copy ID`. **Third**, use the `structure` section of [discord's messge formatting chart](https://discord.com/developers/docs/reference#message-formatting) to include it in your welcome message.